 In this two-day workshop (updated September 2020), participants will learn and practice effective business analysis techniques that can be applied in an Agile environment.
 This course explores the role and responsibilities of a Lean-Agile Business Analyst and equips them with the essential skills to be successful on Agile projects.
 Participants will relate the values and principles of various agile frameworks to understand how they can contribute value.
 This is a practical course that explains how a Business Analyst can support a Product Owner, Scrum Master, the Agile Team and their clients from the inception of a business or product idea through the formulation of its vision, the discovery of its capabilities and features, the articulation of the epics and user stories, and the prioritization, refinement, and management of the backlog items.

-Incorporating lean and agile concepts and methods from Scrum, SAFe, the Agile Project Framework, Kanban and more with insights from experts like Jeff Patton, Mike Cohn, Dean Leffingwell and others, this course is agile agnostic and ideally suited for those working in any of those environments – or others.
+Incorporating lean and agile concepts and methods from Scrum, SAFe, the Agile Project Framework, and with insights from experts like Jeff Patton, Mike Cohn, Dean Leffingwell and others, this course is agile agnostic and ideally suited for those working in any of those environments – or others.
 Business Analysts working with tools like Jira, CA Agile (Rally), Planview (Innotas), IBM, VersionOne, Daptive (ChangePoint), Clarity, PowerSteering, Enterprise Architect or Targetprocess will also find this course extremely valuable by learning the best practices these tools require.
 Private online training workshops can also be tailored to your toolset and needs.

 - Agile Business Analysis Values and Principles